pistolpack/learning/README.md

 more change

-line 9 changes by master
+line 9 changes by op